PeiHsain/Machine-Learning/README.md

     Use EM algorithm to cluster each image into ten groups.
 Treating all pixels as random variables following Bernoulli distributions.
 (Training data and label sets are same as HW02)
+# HW5
+1. Gausian Process

+    Implement the Gaussian Process and Visualize the result.
+Apply Gaussian Process Regression to predict the distribution of f.
+Optimize the Kernel Parameters by minimizing negative marginal log-likelihood.

+2. SVM on MNIST

+    Use SVM models to tackle classification on images of hand-written digits.